 For the RDEIR/SDEIS, specific operational criteria were incorporated in CALSIM II to ensure diversions to Sites Reservoir would not interfere with achieving the intended purpose of the Fremont Weir Notch Project.
-Following consultation with various agencies, these criteria have been removed.
-The Project would operate to avoid effects on the Yolo Bypass Fremont Weir Big
+Following consultation with various agencies, these criteria have been removed because the increased flow requirement at Wilkins Slough (see above) ensures the Fremont Weir Notch Project will be able to fulfill its purpose.